illumiolabs/azure-nsg-flow-logs-visualization/README.md

 Detailed instructions on how to install, configure, and get the project running are mentioned in [INSTALL](INSTALL.md) document.

+## Support

+The Azure Function for Illuminating Azure NSG Flow Logs is released and distributed as open source software subject to the [LICENSE](LICENSE).
+Illumio has no obligation or responsibility related to the Azure Function for Illuminating Azure NSG Flow Logs with respect to support, maintenance, availability, security or otherwise.
+Please read the entire [LICENSE](LICENSE) for additional information regarding the permissions and limitations.
+You can engage with the author & contributors team and community on SLACK.

 ## Contributing

 Instructions on how to contribute:  [CONTRIBUTING](CONTRIBUTING.md).